New genetic technology helps solve decades-old serial killer case - NewsBreak

 Police say John Charles Bolsinger, born Sept.
 17, 1957, is suspected in the murder of Gladys May Hensley, 62.
 Hensley’s body was discovered during a welfare check on June 5, 1986, by an apartment building employee after she had not been seen for several days.
 The investigation revealed that she had been killed the previous day.

-Bolsinger was identified using the new technology – along with extensive follow-up and additional evidence, according to Eugene Police .Portland police debunk social media post about ‘serial killer’
+Bolsinger was identified using the new technology – along with extensive follow-up and additional evidence, according to Eugene Police .Investigators remain hopeful in identifying Opelika Baby Jane Doe one decade after her discovery

 “Police were unable to locate the … suspect, however, similarities in the murder and evidence at the scene connected the suspect with two additional murders, one that occurred in the same month and the other in February 1988,” said Eugene Police.